 1) Choose the right formula

-Alginate manufacturers make different alginates for different types of jobs these days.
+Accu-Cast makes lots of different alginates for different types of jobs.
 Do a little research to make sure you are using the one that has the best working properties for your job.
+Accu-Cast Alginate Comparisons.

 Make sure the alginate you choose has a long enough working time to complete your job.
 Its always better to have a little extra time than not to have enough.